-Before becoming a commissioner, John worked as a lawyer specializing in complex international transactions in the port cities of Singapore, Helsinki and Istanbul prior to returning home to Seattle.
-John grew up on the Eastside of King County and is a graduate of Interlake High School.
-He lives in Bellevue, with his extended family spread across the King County.
+Before becoming a commissioner, John worked as a lawyer specializing in complex international transactions in the port cities of Singapore, Helsinki and Istanbul prior to returning home and establishing his own practice.